crypto-utils/keygrip/README.md

 Keygrip keeps a reference to this array to automatically reflect any changes.
 This reference is stored using a closure to prevent external access.

-When using `Keygrip` to encrypt and decrypt data, each `key`'s length is important.
+When using `Keygrip` to encrypt and decrypt data, each `key`'s length is important, as it should be at least the minimum key length for the cipher you are using, otherwise it'll be padded with NULs.
+The default cipher, AES 256, should be a 32 character string key, for example.

 ### var buf = keys.sign(data)